gsoules/AvantRelationships/README.md

 * Displays **Item Relationship Groups** below the item's metadata on the public and admin Show pages.
 * Displays a **Visualization Preview** on the on the public and admin Show pages for an item that has relationships.
 * Adds **Relationships Filtering Options** to the bottom of the admin Advanced Search page.
+* Inserts a small number of default relationship types into the relationship_types table.

-To learn about the features provided by the AvantRelationships plugin, see the following topics on the [Digital Archive] website:
+To learn about features provided by AvantRelationships, see the following topics on the [Digital Archive](http://swhplibrary.net/archive/relationships/) website:
 * [Viewing Relationships]
 * [Adding Relationships]
 * [Implicit Relationships]